Signature guide

 Do the Fruit Loop like the main event, not a leftover drive.

-The orchard valley south of Hood River is the cleanest way to make the trip feel specific: farm stands, cider, wineries, flowers, valley roads, and Mount Hood views when the sky cooperates.
+The orchard valley south of Hood River is the simplest way to make the trip feel specific: farm stands, cider, wineries, flowers, valley roads, and Mount Hood views when the sky cooperates.

 Start